Advertisement

 How To Structure Leisure Time To Get The Most From It, From A Psychologist

-People who see leisure as a waste of time are more likely to experience anxiousness, depressive feelings, and stress, according to a recent study.
+People who see leisure as a waste of time are more likely to experience anxiousness, depressive feelings, and stress, according to one study.
 Yes, finding leisure time wasteful actually hurts our mental well-being.

 The study goes on to state that even without alternative plans, these individuals still didn't enjoy non-productive leisure activities and generally didn't find much fun in their lives.